-Thankfully, the barracks of the Order were only a couple of blocks away.
+Thankfully, the barracks of the Order were only a short traipse through the streets of the Hightown district away.
 I tried to spend those few minutes in silence, but Gerard was not having it, even in light of my clipped responses to his questions.

 “Rough night last night?” he asked, grinning at me.

 “Eh, yeah, you could say that,” I responded.
 I never liked interacting with my brother.
 This comrade routine was not new.
 In fact, it had become tiresome.
 When we were younger and training together, the bastard used to strike me with his practice sword when I was not looking and make light of my fatness with the smith’s sons.
 Not for long, though.
 He ascended to Knighthood within a year and left me rolling in the wind like the disappointing shite that I was.
 Soon after he became a Knight, though, he changed his attitude toward me entirely.
 The shift was seismic enough that I was not buying his wares.
 This was some put-on for the benefit of those watching our interactions.
 But I had to admit that did not explain his continued kindly demeanour in our private conversations.